bUZgy/text_classification/README.md

 – Tokenize input text into tokens, including word stemming and removing stopwords.
 – Feature extraction: build your TF-IDF feature extractor for the provided dataset.

+2. Build Logistic Regression Classifier
-2. – Derive the gradient of the objective function of LR with respect to w.
+– Derive the gradient of the objective function of LR with respect to w.
 Please write down detailed steps.
 – Implement this Logistic Regression model.
 This step includes writing code for initial- ization, objective function, gradient, and gradient descent.